 - This series gets a double-dose of this in the Season 5 Finale, particularly in the Sombra Takeover timeline where it implies some serious crap has gone down in the span between Sombra's awakening and Twilight's arrival in the new "present".
 Firstly we only see Princess Celestia in this timeline, and considering that Princess Cadance and Shining Armor were in the now conquered Crystal Empire when Sombra escaped it's likely they (and possibly Princess Luna as well) have all been killed.
 Another blink-and-you'll-miss-it flashback when Applejack is describing the war effort shows a filly amongst the lineup of ponies going to fight in the war.
 JESUS.

 - Steven Universe is mostly about Steven going on fun adventures with his magical alien guardians.
-Who are the last survivors of an army that rebelled against their homeworld, their allies either killed or corrupted into the monsters they spend most of the show fighting.
-And who arrived on Earth in the first place because they were part of an invasion force that planned to devastate Earth in the process of creating new gem armies; Amethyst is one of the products of this.
+Who we soon learn that two of which are the last survivors of an army that rebelled against their homeworld, their allies either killed or corrupted into the monsters they spend most of the show fighting.
+And who arrived on Earth in the first place because they were part of an invasion force that planned to devastate Earth in the process of creating new gem armies; the third and youngest of his guardians, Amethyst is one of the products of this.

-- Pearl's is worse.
-Her tendency to obssess over minute details, keep things clean, a near-pathalogical devotion to keeping Steven safe, and dislike for his father Greg are played for laughs and she seems like the stereotypical overprotective mom.
+- Pearl's is tendency to obsess over minute details, keep things clean, a near-pathalogical devotion to keeping Steven safe, and dislike for his father Greg are played for laughs and she seems like the stereotypical overprotective mom.
 After many hints, it's revealed she was made as a member of a Servant Race, Pearls are the Gem equivalent of a Beautiful Slave Girl, pretty, attractive objects that indicate a higher Gem's status and are made to follow orders without question.
 During the Rebellion, she met Rose Quartz, who convinced her she could become her own Gem, and transfered her obssessive devotion to the only person to ever show her kindness.
-Pearl pointlessly sacrificed herself constantly in battle if it meant there was a chance to keep Rose safe, and after the war, she had to see a human man walk into her life and romance her love away from her, later deciding she wanted to become human, effectively killing Rose to reincarnate as her half-Gem son Steven.
-The poor thing's still trying to work through her complicated emotional baggage.
+Pearl pointlessly sacrificed herself constantly in battle if it meant there was a chance to keep Rose safe.
+And thousands of years after the war, she had to see a human man walk into her life and romance her love away from her, and said love later deciding she wanted to become human, effectively killing herself to reincarnate as her half-Gem son Steven.
+Pearl's still trying to work through her complicated emotional baggage.

 - While not as traumatic, Garnet didn't have it easy during the war either.
+Technically.
+She's the fusion of two other Gems, Ruby and Sapphire.
 As Ruby, she was one of many disposable soldiers sent to bodyguard the high-ranking Sapphire, a member of Blue Diamond's court.
 When Sapphire used her future vision powers to predict the outcome of the war where the rebels would be captured and this did not come to pass, Blue Diamond was furious.
-What's more, part of this divergence was because Ruby refused to let Sapphire be poofed/reduced to her Gem form, then the two fused during a moment of shared protection.
-Blue Diamond ordered Ruby to be shattered, to which Sapphire spirited her away and they fled Homeworld's side to rediscover a new identity where they could love each other and be themselves as Garnet on the side of the Crystal Gems.
+What's more, part of this divergence was because Ruby refused to let Sapphire be "poofed"note , leading to the two fusing during a moment of shared protection.
+Blue Diamond ordered Ruby to be shattered for actions, to which Sapphire spirited her away, fleeing the Homeworld's base and eventually carve a shared identity as Garnet on the side of the Crystal Gems.

 Music and Bands